intermine/im-docs/docs/support/upgrade.rst

 If you don't have a git repo yet, see :doc:`/git/index` for details.

-If you host a copy of the `CDN`_, then you should also pull in changes from that repository.
+If you host a copy of the :doc:`CDN </webapp/performance>`, then you should also pull in changes from that repository.

 Upgrade to InterMine 1.4